All Episodes

 They're voting anti-Democrat.

-We've been all for term limits so forth, but we're complaining about the career politician.
+So after years and years and years of conservatives complaining about and being for term limits, we've been all for term limits so forth, but you've been complaining about the career politician.

 Okay, here come some people, and now we're turning on them.